-3. The method of claim 2, wherein the primary communication channel has an interface compatible with at least 20 one of:
+vice.
+3. The method of claim 2, wherein the primary communication channel has an interface compatible with at least ones 600 are more limited as they do not have additional one of:

-- a Bluetooth device; - a human interface device (HID) comprising interactive input devices that are operated by a system-supplied HID class driver, which comprises USB devices that 25 comply with a USB HID Standard and non-USB devices that use a HID minidriver; - an IEEE 1394 device; - an IrDA device comprising serial-IR and fast-IR NDIS miniports; - a multifunction device including combo cards comprising at least one of a PCMCIA modem and netcard adapter; - a network adapter comprising NDIS NIC miniport drivers; - a PCI SSL accelerator device that accelerates secure 35 socket layer (SSL) cryptographic processing; - a PCMCIA adapter including CardBus host controllers; - a port device including serial and parallel port devices; - a USB peripheral device; and - a Windows CE USB ActiveSync device that supports 40 communication between a personal computer and a device that is compatible with the Windows CE Active-Sync driver over USB.
+a Bluetooth device;

+a human interface device (HID) comprising interactive input devices that are operated by a system-supplied HID class driver, which comprises USB devices that comply with a USB HID Standard and non-USB devices that use a HID minidriver;

+an IEEE 1394 device;

+- an IrDA device comprising serial-IR and fast-IR NDIS miniports; - a multifunction device including combo cards comprising at least one of a PCMCIA modem and netcard adapter; - a network adapter comprising NDIS NIC miniport drivers; - a PCI SSL accelerator device that accelerates secure socket layer (SSL) cryptographic processing; - a PCMCIA adapter including CardBus host controllers;

+- a port device including serial and parallel port devices; - a USB peripheral device; and - a Windows CE USB ActiveSync device that supports communication between a personal computer and a device that is compatible with the Windows CE Active-5 Sync driver over USB.